Sunday October 10, 12021 HE

 Until recently, I was using Google Fit to track my SUP activity.
 But over the last few weeks, it has given me trouble.
 My real-time position appears to be inaccurate, and my routes end up being point A to B straight line summaries between my start/finish and waypoints.
 Rather than accurate descriptions of where I have actually travelled.

 I have kept an eye on the release of GEOSUP for Android devices.
 GEOSUP is a SUP-specific activity tracker.
 Currently, it is only available for iPhone.
 So, in the meantime, while waiting for the Android release, I decided to go back to using Strava.
 And so far, I have been pleased with the caveat that I am not asking for much.
 All I want is a GPS tracker that tracks you throughout the recording.
 Not just when you start and stop.
 All I want is an accurate account of my position incrementally over time.
 I am sure there is a minor setting change that would correct my issue with Google Fit, but so far, I haven’t been able to determine what that is.
 And now I am just fed up with it.
 So below is the route that I took recorded from Strava.

 I made my way out into the waves.
 They were easy enough to go over, but the water was chaotic.
-In the shallow water, the westerly wind waves were morphing into groundswell coming from the north-northwest.
-I paddled north, riding over the groundswell.
+In the shallow water, the westerly wind waves coming from the north-northwest were beginning to ‘break.’
+I paddled north, riding over the bumps.
 Every so often, stronger waves coming from the west would wash over my board and torque me starboard.
 I had an old cellphone mounted on the rear of my paddleboard to use as a video camera.
 The video below is a short sample of the action launching.